martavvs/nlp_course/README.md

 Sequence models

 Exercise 3:
-Sentiment140 dataset.
-Contains 1,600,000 tweets with the following annotation: 0 = negative, 4 = positive.
-Can be used to detect sentiment.
-Can be found here: https://www.kaggle.com/kazanova/sentiment140/data#
+Sentiment140 dataset containing 1,600,000 tweets with the following annotation: 0 = negative, 4 = positive.
+Can be used to detect sentiment and can be found in the following URL: https://www.kaggle.com/kazanova/sentiment140/data#

 To train, I used pre-trained word vectors from the GloVe algorithm.
 More detail here: